stakater/kubestackplus-docs/content/legal-documents/gtc.md

     1. Should STAKATER be required to provide additional services beyond the agreed support scope or charge for additional expenses incurred due to the Customer's non-compliance of its obligations, these additional services and expenses will be charged based on STAKATER's current hourly rates.

     1. STAKATER has the right to modify its services, including the SLA, at any time.
-If these changes affect the services purchased by the Customer, STAKATER will provide written notice at least 30 (30) calendar days prior to the changes taking effect.
+If these changes affect the services purchased by the Customer, STAKATER will provide written notice at least thirty (30) calendar days prior to the changes taking effect.
 If the Customer does not indicate their objection to such changes prior to the proposed date of effect, consent will be assumed on their behalf.

 1. **STAKATER's Obligations**